aroberge/friendly-traceback-docs/docs/html/_sources/known.rst.txt

 ``BaseException``, ``Exception``, and ``ArithmeticError`` are base classes which are also not normally seen: some derived classes are normally used instead.

-Information compiled using Friendly-traceback version: 0.3.3, Python version: 3.8.4
+Information compiled using Friendly version: 0.3.3, Python version: 3.8.4